Quantum bit threads of MERA tensor network in large $c$ limit: Towards a Tensor Network/Flow correspondence

 For a given flow, it is easy to check from the second property that

 Now return to the MERA network which exhibits these two properties properly.
 Then the RT formula can be represented by

 which is the maximum flux through the causal cut $C_A$.
-We can also rewrite it as $\int_{C_A}f(A)$.
-Then by using the second property (\ref{3.3.2}), and choosing a flow $f(AB)$ which maximizes the flux through $AB$, we have
+We can simply denote it as $\int_{C_A}f(A)$.
+Then after using the second property (\ref{3.3.2}), and choosing a flow $f(AB)$ which maximizes the flux through $AB$, we have

 This is nothing but the subadditivity of the entanglement entropy.
-The first property (\ref{3.3.1}) also implies this property, considering the mutual information $I(A:B) := S(A) + S(B) - S(AB) = \int_D \rho \ge 0$, where $D=D_{AB}-D_A-D_B$.
 Similarly, for the case including three regions, we choose a flow $f(A,B,C)$ which maximizes the flux through $A$, $B$, $AB$, $BC$ and $ABC$ simultaneously.
 Eq.(\ref{3.3.1}) leads to the strong subadditivity of the entanglement entropy